MatthewPierson/1033-OTA-Downgrader/README.md

 -------------------------------------------

 Only supports the iPhone 5s (6,1 and 6,2).
-YOU DO NOT NEED PREVVOUSLY SAVED BLOBS.
-PLEASE DON'T ASK ME IF YOU NEED BLOBS IT'S ANNOYING
+YOU DO NOT NEED PREVIOUSLY SAVED BLOBS.
+PLEASE DON'T ASK ME IF YOU NEED BLOBS, IT'S ANNOYING
 -------------------------------------------

 Has been tested on macOS Mojave.
-Catalina does not work at this stage.
+Catalina *might* not work at this stage.

 If this breaks your phone or macOS install I take absolutely no responibility.
 These scripts have been tested by me and others and should be fine but incase something goes wrong thats on you not me.